rlucente-se-jboss/ocp-on-nuc/README.md

 mount points on the disk.
 The sizes are scaled for the 500 GB SSD.

 * /boot with 2 GiB
+* /boot/efi with 1 GiB
-* / with 394 GiB
+* / with 358 GiB
 * swap with 4 GiB

-This leaves about 100 GiB for the docker-vg volume group which will be created later.
+This leaves just over 100 GiB for the docker-vg volume group which will be created later.
 Make sure to set the root password and also create an unprivileged user (with sudo privileges).

 ## Enable Stable Networking